Other Groups and Information

 As a group, we also sponsored seven local students which were the best students in the school, but their parents or guardians could not afford school equipment or clothing.
 Every member of the group has given something which they brought with them as a gift for the children.
 Football strips, pencils, music instruments, toys...
 The other things like new school shoes, new jumpers... we went to buy in the market as a donation from us.

 This whole opportunity has been truly one of the best and most life-changing things I have ever had the chance to do.
 I can honestly say this experience has helped me to look at life from a different perspective but it also strengthens my faith in some way.
-There is so many things I realized about myself and the world I live in while being away, which will stay with me forever.
+There are so many things I realized about myself and the world I live in while being away, which will stay with me forever.
 I truly realized what's really important for me.

 Without the help I received from numerous people and organizations, I would not have been able to be a part of this unforgettable adventure.
 You helped me to do something which I've always dreamed of doing!